geronimus/jslib/README.md

 A modular set of utility functions for JavaScript.

+Nothing here is rocket science.
+The intent is to provide some basic functionality that it would be handy not to have to re-implement in every project.

 Each is intended to be published to the package manager independently, so that a user will only have to depend on the functions they end up using.

 ## Contents